collinalexbell/HackMatrix/game-design.md

 p.276: interest curves: 2134 (higher, more exciting)
 ## Interface
 Minimal currently.
 Probably needs a bit more of something.
-## Content

-Houses can house the content!!!!

-Houses are the apps (lololol)
-- HackMatrix: SICP house
-  - Everyone dressed up as mages
-  - SICP anime girl on the front of the house
-  - Lisp code strewn about the house
-- HackMatrix: Algorithms and Data Structures
-- HackMatrix: Agent
-- HackMatrix: Inception

-- Reddit...
-3d room form?

 ## Aesthetic
 $ voxel
 - portland